-- Fire Extinguisher Make sure it is fully charged and secured in mounting bracket. - Lights Make sure all exterior lights operate. - Sewer and Water Supply Hose Unhook and - TV Antenna Make certain the TV antenna and/or satellite dish are lowered and seated in their support cradles. - Loose Items Inside the Motor Home Store or secure items. - Pilot Lights Make sure all pilots are off. - Fuel Tanks Check level. - Water Tank Fill with fresh water if desired. - Exterior Door and Step Make sure doors are closed, locked and step retracted. - Seats Adjusted for comfortable position and locked in place. - Mirrors Adjust for maximum visibility from driver's seat.
+- Sewer and Water Supply Hose Unhook and store. - TV Antenna Make certain the TV antenna and/or satellite dish are lowered and seated in their support cradles. - Loose Items Inside the Motor Home Store or secure items. - Pilot Lights Make sure all pilots are off. - Fuel Tanks Check level. - Water Tank Fill with fresh water if desired. - Exterior Door and Step Make sure doors are closed, locked and step retracted. - Seats Adjusted for comfortable position and locked in place. - Mirrors Adjust for maximum visibility from driver's seat.